makrai/notes/su2103-whitening-sentence.md

 ## 3.1 Our Approach

-* The cosine depends on the selected coordinate basis.
-Therefore, the coordinate
+* The cosine depends on the selected coordinate basis
-* each basis vector is supposed to be independent and uniform when we choose the
+* each basis vector is supposed to be independent and uniform
 * we need to transform the original sentence embedding in a way to enforce it being isotropic, and then use the equation 1 to calculate the cosine sim